 Black Pearl

-Black Pearl earned their place in rock immortality when, in 1980’s The Rolling Stone Illustrated History Of Rock and Roll, legendary rock scribe Lester Bangs coined the phrase “Heavy Metal” when he wrote, “In the primordial tar pits of 1968, early flurries of heavy metal mutation appeared out of California!
+Black Pearl earned their place in rock immortality in 1980 when, in The Rolling Stone Illustrated History of Rock and Roll, legendary rock scribe Lester Bangs described the origins of “heavy metal,” a term he coined.
+“In the primordial tar pits of 1968, early flurries of heavy metal mutation appeared out of California.
 Blue Cheer, Iron Butterfly and Black Pearl prophesied the worldwide madness to come.”

-Black Pearl formed when three Boston bands — the Tallysmen, the Vikings and the Barbarians — all lent members to play a two-week gig in Aspen, Colorado, in 1967 opening for Cream and Big Brother and the Holding Company.
-The band — Bernie “B.B” Fieldings (vocals), Bruce Benson (guitar), Tom Mulcahy (guitar), Jerry Causi (bass), Geoff Morris (lead guitar), Oak O’Connor (drums) — moved out west and gigged around Colorado before eventually winding their way to San Francisco, where they opened for West Coast royalty like the Grateful Dead, Fleetwood Mac and the Mothers of Invention before scoring a record deal with Atlantic.
-Their self-titled album was released in 1969; a live record, recorded at the Fillmore West, was released a year later.
+Black Pearl formed after members of three Boston bands – The Tallysmen, The Vikings and The Barbarians – came together to play a two-week stand in Aspen, Colorado, in 1967 opening for Cream and Big Brother and the Holding Company.
+The band – Bernie “B.B” Fieldings (vocals), Bruce Benson (guitar), Tom Mulcahy (guitar), Jerry Causi (bass), Geoff Morris (lead guitar) and Oak O’Connor (drums) – moved out West after the appearance and gigged in and around Colorado before eventually winding their way to San Francisco, where they opened for rock royalty including The Grateful Dead, Fleetwood Mac and The Mothers of Invention before landing a deal with Atlantic.
+The label released their self-titled album in 1969 and a live disc (Black Pearl – Live, recorded at The Fillmore West) in 1970.

 (by Stephen Haag and Oak O’Connor)